-Unfortunately in the current situation, we are experiencing delays with some of our deliveries and our lead time for orders outside of our London delivery area is currently around 10 days.
+Unfortunately in the current situation, we are experiencing delays with some of our deliveries and our lead time for orders has increased.
 We are working hard to bring these timelines back down so please bear with us.

 With our boxed deliveries, you may have your items delivered across separate days and it may not all arrive together.
 If you've only got one box and are expecting more, don't panic, the rest should be with you over the next few days.
 If you don't receive the rest of your order within a few days, please contact our customer service team using the Help widget.

 You can make a change to your order, or cancel your order, up to three days before it’s due for delivery.
 To make a change, please contact our customer service team, using the help icon in the bottom right-hand corner of the screen.
 Unfortunately, we’re not able to make changes to an order closer to the delivery day.

 We take every effort to ensure that all our products are delivered in perfect condition.
 In the event that something has gone wrong, please use the help icon in the bottom right-hand corner of the page to contact our customer service team.
 Please include a clear photo of the damaged plant.
 As long as you let us know within 30 days of receiving your order, we’ll sort it for you.